-- ValueError If the key contains any whitespace or non alpha-numeric characters. - ValueError If the value contains any non ascii characters.
+- ValueError If the key contains any whitespace or non alpha-numeric characters or is longer than 64 characters. - ValueError If the value contains any non ascii characters.

 get (key: Union[str, int]) $\rightarrow$ str

 retrieve a piece of metadata from the checkout.